mpcphys0/img_tools/organize_dicom/README.md

 ## Install

 Place organize_dicom.py in your preferred location for python scripts.
-See package dependencies in next section.
-Optionally, save image_processing_environment.yml for creating a python environment.
+Python and pydicom will need to be installed and working (see next section).

 ## Dependencies

 pydicom >= 2.4.3

 ## Usage (windows)